utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 You can view a list of past performance runs for a collection.
 Open the collection, select the **Runs** tab, and then select the **Performance runs** tab.

-You can view metrics for each run, including the number of virtual users, duration, average response time, error rate, total number of requests, and requests per second.
+You can view metrics for each run, including the number of virtual users (VUs), duration, average response time, error rate, total number of requests, and requests per second.
 Select the run number to view a graph and full details for the performance run.

 ![Performance runs tab](https://assets.postman.com/postman-docs/v10/performance-test-past-runs-v10-yy.jpg)